gogoasa-c/wtf-is-spring/src/main/java/org/gogoasa/WTF/is/Spring/_07/controllers.md

 Spring provides to handle the responses.
 It's a good way to handle the responses because it gives you a lot of control over the response, such as the status code, the headers, and the body.

-So, to sum up, the `@RestController` annotation tells Spring that this class is a controller, and the `@RequestMapping` annotation tells Spring that this class should handle the requests that match the specified URL.
-The `@GetMapping` and `@PostMapping` annotations tell Spring that the methods should handle the GET and POST requests, respectively, and the `@PathVariable` and `@RequestBody` annotations are used to get the path variables and the request body from the requests, respectively.
-Finally, the `ResponseEntity` class is used to handle the responses.
+So, to sum up:
+- `@RestController`: This annotation tells Spring that this class is a controller and that it should handle the incoming requests;
+- `@RequestMapping`: This annotation is used to map the HTTP requests to the methods in the controller;
+- `@GetMapping`, `@PostMapping`, `@PutMapping`, `@DeleteMapping`, `@PatchMapping`: These annotations are used to specify the HTTP method that the method should handle;
+- `@PathVariable`: This annotation is used to get the path variables from the requests;
+- `@RequestBody`: This annotation is used to get the request body from the requests;
+- `ResponseEntity`: This class is used to handle the responses.
+- `@ResponseBody`: This annotation tells Spring that the methods in this class should return the response body directly, instead of a view name.